Web3-Pi/setup-guide/docs/index.md

 ARM boards are a great choice for running an Ethereum Full/Archive/Staking node.
 Among others:

-- Ethereum On Pi Plug&Play image, just flash & power up
+- Web 3 Pi Plug&Play image, just flash & power up
 - Affordable: you can run a Full Ethereum EL / Ethereum CL nodes for less than $300
 - Efficient, resources are focused on 1 task: run the node
 - Low power consumption.
 An ARM64 boar consumes ~10w